testcontainers/testcontainers-go/docs/modules/kafka.md

 #### Listeners

 If you need to connect new listeners, you can use `WithListener(listeners []KafkaListener)`.
-This option controls next env parameters:
+This option controls the following environment variables for the Kafka container:
 - `KAFKA_LISTENERS`
 - `KAFKA_REST_BOOTSTRAP_SERVERS`
 - `KAFKA_LISTENER_SECURITY_PROTOCOL_MAP`